What is a Platform Bed? The Complete Buyer's Guide

 Brooke Platform Bed by Lulu & Georgia

-You can still get the traditional look of a headboard and footboard bed, but with the practicality of a platform bed.
-This type of platform bed features a solid or slatted support in the middle, bolstered by a headboard and footboard on either side.
+You can still get the traditional look of a headboard and footboard bed but with the practicality of a platform bed.
+This good option features a solid or slatted support in the middle that brings mattress breathability, bolstered by a headboard and footboard on either side.

 Floating Platform Bed